firefhtr/cicd-suse/README.md

-Sample app for demo Rancher
+Sample app for demo for Rancher